jan-dolejsi/vscode-pddl/client/README.md

 Control+click on action names in `.plan` files to jump to the action definition in the domain file.

+#### Running the planner interactively

+See configuration setting `pddlPlanner.executionTarget` to select where is the planner executable started.
+You can either direct planner executable output to a _Terminal_ window instead of the _Output window_.
+The _Terminal_ option is useful when the planner takes keyboard input while executing.
+In case of the _Terminal_, the plan(s) are not visualized.
+Planner could be stopped by _Ctrl+C_ (or equivalent).

 #### Hide actions from plan visualization

 Plan visualization details may be fine-tuned using an additional file `<domain>.planviz.json`, where `<domain>` refers to the domain file name without the `.pddl` extension, placed into the same folder as the domain file.
 Following syntax is supported: